chrisl8/ArloBot/Propeller C Code for ArloBot/README.md

 This is the code to build in SimpleIDE and download to your ArloBot's Activity Board EEPROM in order to communicate with ROS over the USB serial interface.

+## Personal Settings ##
+The files in the folder 'dotfiles' should be in ~/.arlobot/ where SimpleIDE will look for them when building "ROS Interface for ArloBot.c"

+I suggest NOT editing that file, but always edit the copy in ~/.arlobot/ so that future git pulls will not damage your personal edits to this file.

 ## One Version Now ##
 Note, I now have a second Propeller based Quickstart board on my Arlo.
 All PING and Infrared sensors are on this board.
 This means I have two versions of the code here.
 * ROS Interface for ArloBot - This will work in all cases.